typhoon-hil/allure-docx/README.md

 https://github.com/typhoon-hil/LibreOfficeToPDF

+### Custom Title and Logo
+You can use the `--title` option to customize the docx report title.

+If you want to remove the title altogether (e.g. your logo already has the company title), you can set `--title=""`.

+You can also use the `--logo` option with a path to a custom image to add the test title and the `--logo-height` option to adjust the height size of the logo image (in centimeters).

+Example invocation:

+`allure-docx --pdf --title="My Company" --logo=C:\mycompanylogo.png --logo-height=2 allure allure.docx`

 ## TODOs:
 - This report does not takes all the fields in allure data model into account.
 Missing `descriptionHtml`, `links`, `stage`, `labels`, `statusDetails` specifics (`flaky`, `known`).
 This however could be very easily added in the script.
 Contributors are more then welcome to help making the report more complete.